Questions that apply to all graduate students in all graduate programs at ASU

 Do you accept graduate transfer of credit?

-Graduate transfer credits can potentially be accepted upon approval from the program director.
-We require that you provide official transcript and course syllabus for transfer credits.
+Graduate transfer credits can potentially be accepted upon approval from the program coordinator/director.

 When is graduate commencement?